brophdawg11/Automator.js/README.md

 #### Anticipated, but unimplemented functionality ####

 * Lots more cross browser testing.
 Currently developed and tested in Chrome 31
-* Pass functions return values from one step to the next, including async functions
 * Remove jQuery dependency with a mini-Deferred-like implementation
 * Add support for module loading systems, including NPM